 The exhibitions are accompanied by educational programming and community engagement, reaching:

-Together, these experiences replace stigma with understanding and encourage people to see SUD for what it is: a health condition that deserves care, not judgment.
+Together, these experiences replace stigma with understanding and encourages people to see SUD for what it is: a health condition that deserves care, not judgment.

 Exhibition sponsorship directly funds: